ggvhcs/node-react-js/readme.txt

 5477 Feb 25 17:09 readme.txt
 ---

-$ sudo chmod 777 -Rvf ../node-react-js
+$ sudo chmod 777 -Rvf ../node-react-js // we need be sure for docker have privileges for this folder.
 $ sudo chown nobody:nogroup -Rvf ../node-react-js

 2 --- Create the Dockerfile file --- #
-$ touch Dockerfile
+$ touch Dockerfile // create the file.
-$ nano Dockerfile
+$ nano Dockerfile // for edit the file.
-$ cat Dockerfile
+$ cat Dockerfile // see the content.
 ---
 FROM node:18.16.0-buster